mjtamlyn/ayb-notes/a-postgres-demystified.md

 Moving data - there's a COPY statement.
 You can do this with a `db_link` and query across dbs.

 Foreign data wrappers - access redis or whatever from within Postgres.
+Pretty cool - not all equal...